brian-team/brian2/docs_sphinx/user/computation.rst

 Compiler settings
 -----------------

-If using C++ code generation (either via weave, cython or standalone), the compiler settings can make a big difference for the speed of the simulation.
+If using C++ code generation (either via cython or standalone), the compiler settings can make a big difference for the speed of the simulation.
 By default, Brian uses a set of compiler settings that switches on various optimizations and compiles for running on the same architecture where the